andref15/G4mvc/README.md

 To enable the use of the tag helpers for anchor and form tags, add the `@addTagHelper *, G4mvc` directive either in the view, or in the _ViewImports.cshtml to enable them globally.

-If you want to use the `IUrlHelper` and `IHtmlHelper` Extension methods, add a using directive for `G4mvc.Extensions` either in the view, or in the _ViewImports.cshtml to enable them globally.
+If you want to use the `IHtmlHelper`, `IUrlHelper` and `LinkGenerator` Extension methods, add a using directive for `G4mvc.Extensions` either in the view, or in the _ViewImports.cshtml to enable them globally.
+These extension methods provide wrappers for existing methods, which accept `G4mvcActionRouteValues` and `G4mvcPageRouteValues`.

 It might be necessary to restart Visual Studio for these changes to take affect.